JohanOhlin/divingintoazure/_posts/2019-07-05-develop-with-cosmosdb-in-docker.markdown

 "c:\Program Files\Azure Cosmos DB Emulator\CosmosDB.Emulator.exe" /AllowNetworkAccess /Key=YWJjZGVmZ2hpamtsbW5vcHFyc3RhYmNkZWZnaGlqa2xtbm9wcXJzdGFiY2RlZmdoaWprbG1ub3BxcnN0YWJjZA==
 {% endhighlight %}

-To connect to the CosmosDB emulator from your docker app you can't use <code class="code">localhost:8081</code> anymore since that refers to your docker instance and not the host machine.
-Instead, if you're using a newer version of docker, then you can use <code class="code">https://host.docker.internal:8081</code> to connect to CosmosDB.
+To connect to the CosmosDB emulator from your docker app you can't use `localhost:8081` anymore since that refers to your docker instance and not the host machine.
+Instead, if you're using a newer version of docker, then you can use `https://host.docker.internal:8081` to connect to CosmosDB.

 If you have an older version of docker then you'll need to connect by IP which works just as fine.